inspiritilda/2420_linux_assigment_1/README.md

 doctl compute droplet create --image arch-linux-2024-01-01 --size s-1vcpu-1gb --region nyc1 --ssh-keys git-user --user-data-file <path-to-your-cloud-init-file> --wait first-droplet second-droplet
 ```
 ### Breakdown of Each Section:
+* `doctl compute droplet create`: This is the base command used to create a new droplet.
 * `--image arch-linux-2024-01-01`: This option specifies the operating system image for the droplets, which in this case is arch-linux-2024-01-01.
 * `--size s-1vcpu-1gb`: This specifies the resources for each droplet.
 Here, each droplet is allocated one virtual CPU and 1 GB of RAM.
 * `--region nyc1`: This option defines the region for deploying the droplets.
 In this example, the droplets will be created in the NYC1 datacenter.